najonda/performer/_pages/manual/index.md

 - MIDI/CV
 - Stochastic
 - Logic
+- Arpeggiator

 In _Note_ mode, the default mode, a track uses advanced step sequencing to generate rhythms and melodies. _Curve_ mode also uses step sequencing, but each step is defined as a curve shape, making this mode very versatile for generating modulation signals.
 In MIDI/CV mode, a track acts as a MIDI to CV converter, which can be useful when attaching a MIDI keyboard to play some voices live or sequence them from an external MIDI sequencer.
-In Stochastic mode the track act as a stochastic cv generator based on notes probabilities
+In _Stochastic_ mode the track act as a stochastic cv generator based on notes probabilities.
+In _Logic_ mode the track use two _note_ tracks as inputs to perform logic operation (gate and note).
+In _Arpeggiator_ mode the track generate arpeggios based on selected steps or inputs notes.

 <h4>Track Routing</h4>